LGBTQ themes in comics: DC Comics

 The comic book Manhunter (which focused on a female lawyer hunting down super villains who dodged trial) was notable for featuring the gay supporting character of Damon Matthews, a well-adjusted gay lawyer who later starts dating superhero Obsidian, and also Manhunter's son and successor, Ramsey Spencer, who is also openly gay and dates the metahuman hero and his partner named Justin.

 In 2006 DC drew widespread media attention by announcing a new, lesbian incarnation of the well-known character Batwoman.
 The number of minor DC characters being identified as LGBT continues to increase, and includes the bisexual superheroes Sarah Rainmaker and Icemaiden, and the reformed gay villain Pied Piper.
 Policewoman Renee Montoya, introduced in Batman: The Animated Series without any stated sexual preference, was eventually introduced in the comic books as a lesbian and made considerably more butch.
 Montoya was a main character in Gotham Central and 52.

 In 2011, DC launched its The New 52 program, which introduced a number of new titles.
 In addition to a new Batwoman series, DC released Voodoo, which featured an African American bisexual woman as the title character.
 Additionally, The New 52 also introduced Bunker, the first openly gay superhero ever to be featured in the Teen Titans ongoing series.
 Another of the changes brought about with the DC reboot was the reinvention of a classic character as an out gay man, with DC as of 2012 depicting its longtime Green Lantern Alan Scott as a gay man in stories set on the parallel world of Earth-2.
-In 2020, as part of its Infinite Frontier relaunch, DC established the mainstream continuity's elderly Alan Scott as canonically gay as well, by having him come out to his adult children.
-This incarnation of Alan Scott has been depicted on-and-off since 1940.
+In 2020, as part of its Infinite Frontier relaunch, DC established the mainstream continuity's Scott as canonically gay as well, by having him come out to his adult children.
+This incarnation of Scott has been depicted on-and-off since 1940.

 Anti-villains Catwoman and Catman were reinvented as bisexual characters, as well as anti-villainesses Poison Ivy and Harley Quinn, who form a non-monogamous couple.
 Supervillain Prometheus is now a gay man who dated Midnighter.
 Demon Knights reintroduced the character of Ystina, who previously appeared in Grant Morrison's Seven Soldiers of Victory as a girl crossdressing as a male knight.
 In the new series however, Ystina says that (s)he is "not just a man or a woman[, but] both."
 This makes them the possible first intersex hero.